Rafael Matos: Doubles: 22 (12–10)

-National representation
+National and international representation

 Davis Cup

 Matos was first nominated to play for Brazil in Davis Cup in September 2021 against Lebanon in doubles.
 Matos alongside Marcelo Demoliner made his debut in Davis Cup against Benjamin Hassan and Habib Hady and won in three sets at the third rubber of that tie.
 Later, the Brazilian team confirmed the 4–0 tie and advanced into the 2022 Davis Cup qualifying round.

 Currently, Matos sports a 3–0 record in Davis Cup matches.
 He has played only doubles matches thus far.